USAJOBS/ATP-Support/talent-pool/why-use.md

 title: Why should I use a talent pool?
 ---

 Using talent pools streamlines the federal hiring process by facilitating the use of shared hiring certificates.
-Talent pools give you and your agency access to qualified candidates who are already on an approved hiring certificate and interested in similar jobs at any agency.
-You can quickly review their resumes  and speed up the hiring process if the hiring certificate matches your open position(s).
+Talent pools give your agency access to qualified candidates who are already on an approved hiring certificate and interested in similar jobs at any agency.
+You can quickly review their resumes  and speed up the hiring process if the hiring certificate matches your position(s).